High School Faculty

 High School Homeroom & English Teacher

-When he’s not reading, Gabriel loves exploring the natural world, hiking, playing guitar, biking and gardening.
-He is especially excited to be a part of the Odyssey community and loves connecting with the students, staff and parents of this exceptional institution.
-This is his fourth year.
+When he’s not reading, Gabe loves playing card and board games, hiking, playing guitar, biking, and gardening.
+He is especially excited to be a part of the Odyssey community, connecting with the students, staff and parents of this exceptional institution, and has been teaching at Odyssey School since 2012.

 High School Homeroom & Science Teacher

-Andrew Rabin has recently moved to Asheville from Boston.
-He has taught high school science since 2001.
-In previous career incarnations he was a wildlife biologist studying owls in the desert southwest, an assistant director of an environmental education camp for NY city public school kids, and the head chef of a French restaurant in Tucson, Arizona.
-Andrew attended Earlham College for an undergraduate degree in Biology, Prescott College in Arizona for his teaching licence, and has recently completed a Masters of Ecological Teaching and Learning from Lesley University in Massachusetts.
+Andrew Rabin has lived in Asheville since 2014, and he has been a high school science teacher since 2001.
+In previous career incarnations, he was a wildlife biologist studying owls in the desert southwest, an assistant director of an environmental education camp for NY city public school kids, and the head chef of a French restaurant in Tucson, Arizona.
+Andrew attended Earlham College for an undergraduate degree in Biology, Prescott College in Arizona for his teaching licence, and has a Masters of Ecological Teaching and Learning from Lesley University in Massachusetts.
 He is a lifelong learner and is passionate about science as a means of understanding the world around us.
 While teaching in Boston, Andrew created a democratic science classroom as part of an action research project for his Masters degree.

-His interests include spending time with his family, bird watching, cycling, playing the banjo, gardening and playing Ultimate Frisbee.
-He is the proud owner of a pair of fifteen year old Ball Pythons.
+Andrew’s two kids also attend Odyssey’s elementary and middle school.
+His interests include, bird watching, cycling, playing the banjo, gardening, Magic the Gathering and playing Ultimate Frisbee.
+He is the proud owner of a pair of eighteen year old Ball Pythons.
 Andrew has visited and/or lived in 45 different states, but is very happy to call Asheville and Odyssey home.